-An estate administrator has several responsibilities, including filing the decedent’s Will, presenting an inventory of assets, paying off debts and tax obligations, and distributing estate property to beneficiaries.
+An estate administrator has several responsibilities, including filing the decedent’s will, presenting an inventory of assets, paying off debts and tax obligations, and distributing estate property to beneficiaries.
 An experienced estate administration lawyer could help a person fulfill these duties.

-Whether they are named in a decedent’s will or nominated by the court overseeing the probate case, the first step an estate administrator must do is file the decedent’s last will and testament with the county clerk of court where the decedent lived prior to their death.
+Whether they are named in a decedent’s will or nominated by the court overseeing the probate case, the first step an estate administrator must do is file the decedent’s last will and testament with the county clerk of the court where the decedent lived prior to their death.

-Next, the administrator must pay off all outstanding debts and tax obligations held by the decedent out of the deceased individual’s estate.
+Next, the administrator must pay off all outstanding debts and estate tax obligations held by the decedent out of the deceased individual’s estate.
 If the estate they are managing is not large enough to cover all of the debts, the administrator must pay out of their own pocket.

 Finally, the administrator will be responsible for distributing estate property to the beneficiaries named in the decedent’s will and take a few additional actions to finalize the process.
 During all stages of this process, assistance from a seasoned estate administration advisor may be crucial to successfully completing the duties required of an administrator.

 Gathering real property like furniture, jewelry, vehicles, and other personal items should be a top priority, as should quantifying the asset’s financial value.
-Family members should also ensure they notify the Social Security Administration of their loved one’s death within one month of its occurrence in Cary.
+Family members should also notify the Social Security Administration of their loved one’s death within one month of its occurrence in Cary.

 Once all these affairs are in order, family members should strongly consider meeting with a local estate administration representative, whether they are named administrators or not.
 In addition to providing guidance with actual administrative duties, a Cary probate lawyer could also help other family members and beneficiaries understand what to expect from the process while they get their thoughts and finances organized.